Avoid a chronically unstable ankle with a BioAnkle® procedure

 We have entered into what I call the anabolic orthopaedic era, where instead of removing or ignoring torn and damaged tissues, we will actively stimulate them to heal, immediately and rapidly dealing with the problem and avoiding the long-term instability that often occurs.

 Currently, we are injecting the patients’ own growth factors into freshly torn tissues in a procedure called platelet-rich plasma.
 This is the first step in the optimizing process.
-Our lab is designing a new cell-loading technique, where we preload donor allograft tissues, such as meniscus or ligaments, with stem cells.
+Our lab is designing a new cell-loading technique, where we preload donor allograft tissues, such as meniscus or ligaments, with bioactive and growth factors.
 New variations and improved cell therapies are around the corner.

 Remarkably, most of this research in our hands, and other research in labs, is working toward solutions that entirely bypass the giant pharmaceutical industry, the current driver of drugs and therapies.
 Instead, they tap into the body’s own natural resources, figuring out a way to augment healing.
 Stay tuned for this new era, where we use biologic solutions to fix injuries, solutions provided by you.